Celebrating the legacy of Albert Frey

+The legacy of Albert Frey is a significant part of the architectural and cultural heritage of all who call Palm Springs their home.
 Palm Springs Art Museum is excited to focus on its newly expanded Albert Frey holdings in a multifaceted initiative that will include:

 Swiss-born architect Albert Frey (1903-1998), arguably the most significant architect to have worked in the Palm Springs region of California, established the style of architecture that has become known as “desert modernism.”